isaacs/node-lru-cache/README.md

   function to all values in the cache.
 Not setting this is kind of silly, since that's the whole purpose of this lib, but it defaults to `Infinity`.
 * `maxAge` Maximum age in ms. Items are not pro-actively pruned out as they age, but if you try to get an item that is too old, it'll drop it and return undefined instead of giving it to you.
+Items with a maxAge value of 0 will never become stale, and items with a negative maxAge value (e.g -1) will immediately become stale.
 * `length` Function that is used to calculate the length of stored items.
 If you're storing strings or buffers, then you probably want to do something like `function(n, key){return n.length}`.
 The default is